 GSSM uses ongoing informal and formal assessments and a specialized evaluation instrument for faculty.
-In addition, specific expectations are set with teaching faculty regarding student achievement via one-on-one discussions with the Academic Vice President.
+In addition, specific expectations are set with teaching faculty regarding student achievement via one-on-one discussions with the Academic Vice President (Position, vacant for three years due to budget cuts, with function filled by GSSM President, was recruited during 2011-12 to begin July 1, 2012 for growth phase).